The regulations presented in this section apply to all Bachelor of Engineering programs.

 1st year: Admission to the program.

-2nd year: Successful completion of all Engineering, Science and Mathematics course requirements in the first year of the program, all English as a Second Language Requirements, and any additional requirements as determined in the admissions process.
+2nd year: Successful completion of all Engineering, Science and Mathematics course requirements in the first year of the program (with a minimum grade of C- in Engineering courses), all English as a Second Language Requirements, and any additional requirements as determined in the admissions process.

 3rd year: Successful completion of 4.0 credits from the second year requirements of the program.

 4th year: Successful completion of all second year requirements and 3.5 credits from the third year requirements of the program.